| Español |

 How do I request and access a video visit?

-Follow these six easy steps to set up a video visit with your provider:
+Follow these seven easy steps to set up a video visit with your provider:

 - Contact your clinic to request an appointment.

-- Set up your MyChart account, and download the MyChart app to your tablet or device.
+- Set up your MyChart account, and download the MyChart app to your computer, phone or other device.

 - Test your device.
-Your connection is successful when you see yourself on-screen.
+Your connection is successful when you can see yourself on-screen.

-- For your appointment, join 5 minutes before your scheduled time.
-You will be placed in a waiting room and the provider will admit you.
+- Join the video visit at least 5 minutes before your appointment start time.
+You'll be placed in a waiting room and the provider will admit you.